 By Say Yes

-The thing I love most about this pom pom rug is that it’s not massive in size which means it’s an achievable rather than daunting craft project.
+The thing we love most about this pom pom rug is that it’s not massive in size which means it’s an achievable rather than daunting craft project.
 This is a wonderful treat for babies and kids alike as it feels so good under foot!
-The best thing is, you don’t even have to know how to knit!
+The best part is, you don’t even have to know how to knit!
 Yay!

 7. Play Chalkboard